Paso Robles Municipal Airport: Current operations

 There are no passenger airline flights at the airport, but there are charter flights.
 The California Department of Forestry (CalFire) has an Air Attack Base at the airport for major fire protection for three counties (San Luis Obispo, Kern and Monterey) and the 5800000 acre of wildland area in this part of Central California.
 At the base, aircraft are loaded with fire retardant chemicals, such as Phos chek, which are dropped on brush and forest fires.
 The California Highway Patrol (CHP) Air Operations Division house a fixed wing aircraft, used for speed enforcement, as well as a helicopter, used for search and rescue missions.
 This local Air Operations Division also provides a variety of search, patrol and enforcement services for the local communities.
-The airport is a support facility for three local military installations; Camp Roberts, Fort Hunter-Liggett, and Camp San Luis Obispo.
-In addition to these fixed operators, many military, air charter, corporate, air ambulance, and other flying services operate from the airport.
+In addition to these fixed operators, occasional military, air charter, corporate, air ambulance, and other flying services operate from the airport.

 On June 8, 2014, the US Air Force landed a C-17 Globemaster III at the field, proving that it can support military transport to and from Camp Roberts, some 15 mi away.

 The area around the Paso Robles Airport, known as Airport Road Industrial Park, is home to many aviation maintenance providers and facilities, as well as many aviation parts manufacturers and other related businesses.
 Under the city's direction, sections of the industrial park have been developed with utilities and infrastructure improvements.
 Aircraft hangar and aviation service facilities have been constructed.
 In 1973, there were just four businesses employing 22 people at the airport.
 Today, there is just over 500000 sqft of industrial building space in operation at the airport, now housing nearly 50 individual businesses, and providing over 700 jobs in the community.
 The number of aircraft based at the airport has grown from 55 at the time of city acquisition in 1973, to around 220 today.
 Being halfway between Los Angeles and San Francisco the airport has a service area of over 2,000 sqmi in northern San Luis Obispo and southern Monterey counties.